Extensive Home Recording Studio Equipment List

 Headphone Amps

-If you're going for a simple recording set up then you won't really need these because the headphone output from your mixing desk or audio interface will suffice - this is true for most standard consumer headphones.
+If you’re going for a simple recording home studio setup then you won’t need a headphone amp.
+The headphone output from your mixing desk or audio interface will be enough. this is true for most standard consumer headphones.

-If you're using high-end open back headphones which tend to be high impedance, particularly for mixing, then you'll also want to get a headphone amp that will drive them at the correct power level.
-This helps avoid clipping if you're running the headphone output of your audio interface or mixer too loud just to get the volume you want.
+If you’re using high-end, high impedance open back headphones for mixing, then you’ll also want to get a headphone amp.
+This helps avoid clipping if you’re running the headphone output of your audio interface or mixer too loud to get the volume you want.

 Mixers

 At its simplest a mixer allows you to take multiple incoming signals and mix them together.
-More complex mixers may have a range of signal processing tools like EQ built in to every channel and have multiple signal routing options such as multiple busses, groups, inserts and direct outputs.
+More complex Mixing Consoles may have a range of signal processing tools like EQ built into every channel.
+They can have multiple signal routing options such as multiple busses, groups, inserts, and direct outputs.

-Although your DAW can provide all the functions of a mixer for sound you've already recorded, you will still need one if you want to record simultaneously from more sources than you have channels on your audio interface.
-For example you might want to record a drum kit with 8 microphones but you only have 2 channels on your audio interface - you will need to send all the mics through a mixer to mix them down to only 2 channels before you send the signals into your interface.
+Home recording studio setups today seldom start with a mixer.
+Because your DAW can provide all the functions of a mixer for sounds that you’ve already recorded.
+Still there are instances where you might need one.
+You will still need one if you want to record from more sources than you have channels on your audio interface.
+For example, you might want to record a drum kit with 8 microphones.
+If you only have 2 channels on your audio interface, you will need to send all the mics through a mixer.
+This is to mix them down to only 2 channels before you send the signals into your interface.

 Analog Mixers

-These use hard-wired physical circuitry for carrying, processing and routing all the signals you are mixing.
-They typically have built-in mic preamps and are often used in conjunction with audio interfaces that only accept line level inputs, or in any situation where the number of signals you are recording simultaneously exceeds the number on inputs on your audio interface (see the paragraph above for an example).
+Also known as mixing consoles.
+These use hard-wired physical circuitry for carrying, processing, and routing all the signals you are mixing.
+They have built-in mic preamps and are often used in conjunction with audio interfaces that only accept line level inputs.
+Or in any situation where the number of signals you are recording exceeds the number of inputs on your audio interface. (see the paragraph above for an example).

 Digital Mixers